Skip to content

 Philadelphia’s dining scene has recently earned Michelin recognition, and it’s well deserved.
 The city is chock-full of wonderful restaurants representing a wide range of cuisines, shaped by chefs who approach food with the same creativity and care you’ll see in studios throughout the city.
 Our meals are thoughtfully chosen to highlight that spirit—creative without being precious, approachable, and deeply satisfying.

-All meals are included throughout the trip—breakfast, lunch, and dinner—so you can relax and fully enjoy the experience without planning or decision fatigue.
+Lunch and dinner are included throughout the trip, so you can relax and fully enjoy the experience without planning or decision fatigue.
 From beautifully prepared restaurant meals to casual local favorites, food is an essential part of how we experience Philadelphia together.
-We’ll dine at thoughtfully chosen spots like Parc, a well-loved city standard; Suraya, a must-visit that locals return to again and again; and Picnic, the exciting new kid on the block.
-We’ll close the week with a special final dinner at Bastia, located right in our hotel.
+We’ll dine at thoughtfully chosen spots like Parc, a well-loved city standard; enjoy a pizza party at Pizzeria Beddia; munch our way through Picnic, the exciting new kid on the block.
+We’ll close the week with a special final dinner at Suraya, one of city's 'can't miss' meals.
 And yes, there will absolutely be some cheesesteak… and a hoagie, too.
 Because it’s an unspoken law: you can’t leave the city without trying either.

 Exploring Philadelphia